davidmolony/MESC_Firmware/RTOS_UNWIND_HANDOFF.md

 - Keep support limited to `MESC_F405RG`, `STM32F405`, and `Wheely.h`
 - Preserve motor-driving capability throughout the migration
 - Preserve access to existing persisted flash configuration
+- Ensure the non-CLI path can read, edit/update, and observe live data corresponding to persisted configuration
 - Use apply_patch for edits
 - Do not revert unrelated user changes